 There’s no better way to understand a nation than through the people who live there.
 Homestays are a fantastic way to experience daily life, sample home cooked food from a region, and learn about the customs that form part of their culture.

 If your tour includes homestay accommodation, you will be staying with a local family who will welcome you into their home with warm hearts, fill your belly with local delicacies, and teach you about their life.
-Your stay will be comfortable and most importantly, authentic.
+Your stay will be comfortable, generally with shared facilities, and most importantly, authentic.